FaisalTamanoJr/Class-Notes/README.md

 # Class-notes
 Visit [[contents]] to view the contents of the vault.

+The flashcards I use are found in this [repository](https://github.com/FaisalTamanoJr/Anki-Class-Flashcards).
 ## How to access the notes

 1. Clone the repository.